isomerpages/imda-pixel-old/pages/faq.md

 <b>2.
 How can I utilise the resources available at PIXEL Studios?</b>

 PIXEL Studios’ facilities support independent digital content creators in producing experimental content and/or pilots.
-Interested users can email us at enquire@impixel.sg with a project proposal to request for usage.
+Interested users can email us at pixel@imda.gov.sg with a project proposal to request for usage.
 Content of proposal may include:

 * Concept synopsis
 * Business objective